SCPR/asset_host_client/README.md

 `AssetHost::Asset.find(asset_id)`

 You should also provide fallback JSON files at `lib/asset_host_client/fallback/asset.json` and `lib/asset_host_client/fallback/outputs.json`.

 This is so that if the API is unavailable for some reason, it won't bring your entire website down.
-You can override that path by setting `AssetHost.fallback_root = Rails.root.join('lib', 'fallbacks')` in an initializer.
+You can override that path by setting `config.fallback_root = Rails.root.join('lib', 'fallbacks')` in your initializer.

 ### Creating